Azure/azure-sdk-for-python/sdk/formrecognizer/azure-ai-formrecognizer/README.md

 be able to recognize values from the types of forms it was trained on.

 #### Training without labels
-A model trained without labels uses unsupervised learning to understand the layout and relationships between field names and values in your forms.
+A model trained without labels uses machine learning to understand the layout and relationships between field names and values in your forms.
 The learning algorithm clusters the training forms by type and learns what fields and tables are present in each form type.